A difficult client.

 For your long-term financial survival in the business, and for your self-respect, you can't let things continue as they are.
 Offer them a retainer of at least 60 percent of your max monthly, tell them it reflects a 40 percent discount on your day rate to be "exclusive" to them 24/7, and be ready to walk if they say no. That's the second rule of negotiation: they have to believe you will walk away from a bad deal.
 If neither of you believes that, they own you.
 And everybody in that production community will know that they can talk you down from your rate, because you gave in once.
 This one bad deal could ruin every deal that comes after.
 You have to think long-term.

 That is crazy!
 I think the idea of a retainer is a good one.
 It motivates them to use you instead of not using you.
 Also, do they really need you to come in?
 How far away are you from their office?
 If you are not getting paid to commute to their office and you might have to go there and back multiple times think of all the time you are spending not billing, miles and gas spent.
 What a bad deal.
 This is the type of job I would say no to or make it financially worth the hassle.
-If they say no to the deal it would be no different to me saying no. If you take this deal and then have to turn down a much better client I think you will really get made.
+If they say no to a better paid deal it would be no different to you saying no. If you take this deal and then have to turn down a much better client I think you will really get mad.
 That being said, I've worked the crazy 14 hour days for weeks to keep all of my clients happy.
 But they are great clients that know what they want up front.
 Best of luck.
 Remember, if there is a point where you get mad at this client for the hassle it is because you didn't charge enough.

 Utah Video Productions